carodew/carodew.github.io/_posts/projects/ux/2014-01-01-turner-broadcasting.md

 ##Brief##

-Turner Broadcasting, Inc. uses custom software to predict how well future television shows would fare on its networks, including CNN, TBS, TNT, Cartoon&nbsp;Network, Turner&nbsp;Sports, and others.
+Turner Broadcasting, Inc. uses custom software to predict how well future television shows would fare on its networks, including CNN, TBS, TNT, Cartoon&nbsp;Network, and Turner&nbsp;Sports.
 Estimates created in this system are the foundation for $4&nbsp;billion in advertising revenue per year.
 I worked on a team tasked with updating this software to better accommodate technological and industry-specific changes.

 ##What I Did##

-I examined initial user interviews and analysis conducted before my arrival so that I could get up to speed quickly working on a cross-functional, agile (Scrum) team.
-I conducted a brain-storming session with the team to identify our key UX objectives based on user feedback.
+* Reviewed initial user interviews and analysis to get up to speed quickly working on a cross-functional, Agile (Scrum) team

-I developed research priorities and protocols and completed frequent user research on interactive prototypes and the actual application in development.
-I included members of the development team on user interviews and analyzed and shared results.
-I advocated for user priorities within the product team.
+* Identified key UX objectives based on user feedback and team input
+* Developed research priorities and protocols including usability tests, validating feature ideas, and contextual inquiry
+* Advocated for user needs

-I facilitated collaborative design and white-boarding sessions within the team, and developed paper and interactive prototypes to test with users.
-I also conducted usability tests on the app in progress.
-I communicated design decisions with developers using a variety of rendering techniques&mdash;including wire frames, sketches, and interactive prototypes.
+* Facilitated collaborative design sessions
+* Communicated design decisions with developers using a variety of rendering techniques&mdash;including wireframes, sketches, and interactive prototypes

-When the team began to struggle with CSS layouts, I created a front-end pattern library (based on [the Atomic Design framework](http://patternlab.io/) by Brad Frost and Dave Olsen) to ensure consistent and clean styling and structure.
+* Developed a front-end pattern library (based on [the Atomic Design framework](http://patternlab.io/) by Brad Frost and Dave Olsen) to ensure consistent and clean styling and structure

-When our business analyst moved on to another project I picked up many product ownership roles, such as sprint planning, backlog management, and story writing.
-I&nbsp;worked with a part-time business analyst and the lead developer on MVP planning and on identifying milestones.
-I established regular collaborative story-grooming sessions with the development team.
+* During transitions, filled in for business analyst roles such as sprint planning, backlog management, and collaborative story writing
+* Contributed to MVP planning and identifying project milestones

 ##Key Tools and Deliverables##
 <ul class="skill-pills">